 Storing the Leftover Cornish Hens

 I hope you will enjoy this recipe!
-If you try it, don’t forget to rate and leave a review on the recipe card/comment box below.
+If you try it, don’t forget to rate it and leave a review on the recipe card/comment box below.

 Check Out These Delicious Side Dish Recipes: